CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### GetRange

-Creates a shallow copy of a range of elements in the source ObservableList.
+Creates a shallow copy of a range of items in the source ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };